hyperledger-labs/perun-node/cmd/perunnodecli/README.md

 To try out the perunnode-cli app on your machine, you would require the following things to be running:

+1. A running blockchain node with perun contracts deployed on it.
-1. Running perunnode connected to a blockchain node.
+2. Running perunnode connected to the blockchain node.
-2. Configuration files for session, in a path accessible by perunnode.
+3. Configuration files for session, in a path accessible by perunnode.

 ### Pre-requisites